 - Does Montclair State University offer financial aid?

 Montclair State University assists eligible students in meeting their educational expenses through loans, grants and scholarships.
-Graduate students enrolled in a minimum of 6 credits per semester may be eligible for financial aid.
-To verify if you qualify for student financial aid programs, including federal financial aid and private student loans, please contact the Office of Student Financial Aid.
+Graduate students enrolled in a minimum of 3 credits per semester may be eligible for financial aid.
+To verify if you qualify for student financial aid programs, including federal financial aid and private student loans, please review the Steps to Student Financial Aid – Graduate.

 - Will I be able to complete all of my required coursework online?

 Many of the programs are 100% online and all work can be completed without ever coming to campus.
 For the MFA low-residency program, please visit the College of the Arts.